Pro– and anti– immigration protesters face off in duelling rallies

-Pro– and anti– immigration protesters are facing off in duelling rallies today.
+Pro- and anti- immigration protesters faced off in duelling rallies Saturday.

 Members of the right-wing group Storm Alliance announced a series of rallies outside border crossing points and government buildings to protest what they call the destructive policies of Justin Trudeau's government.